-This model was reviewed by two expert reviewers, one who believed the model was reasonable and the other poor.
+This model was reviewed by three expert reviewers, who assigned the overall correctness as good, reasonable, or poor.
 The first reviewer believed the model was coarse and should exclude wetlands and the town.
 This reviewer would like to see the model be more closely aligned with platy shale barrens.
 A second reviewer agreed that this model was too broad, picking up area in the forest with shale geology but not shale soils.
-This model should be considered for eventual revision.
+The third reviewer agreed that this model was underfit and included more areas of unsuitable habitat than suitable.
+This reviewer noted habitat should be limited to the oyster beds of the Smoky Hill member of Mancos Shale.